Arthur Capper/Carrollsburg: Closure and redevelopment

+The new buildings at the site are now called Capitol Quarter.
+In 2007, the new Arthur Capper Seniors Building opened with 162 units.
+The Capper residents have been waiting for ten years for the rebuilding of the Arthur Capper Recreation Center, which is now being called the Community Center.

+Legacy

 According to Faye Harrison, the 2007 American Anthropological Association Program Chair, "In response to Hope VI’s plan to demolish Capers’ 707 units, Friends and Residents of Arthur Capper and Carrollsburg was founded in 1999.
 The neighborhood watchdog organization aims to protect the rights of residents in the relocation process."

 Anu Yadav wrote a play called "Capers" based on her work with this group and her research in the community.
 The D.C.
 Humanities Council funded this work.
 Parts of the play appeared in the film "Chocolate City."

-In 2007, the new Arthur Capper Seniors Building opened with 162 units.
-The Capper residents have been waiting for ten years for the rebuilding of the Arthur Capper Recreation Center, which is now being called the Community Center.

 Today, the Arthur Capper community has a Facebook page and a website with an oral history project.